averyhorton/ZotSpots/zotspots-engine/README.md

 # Socket Integration With Engine
 The client and the engine communicate with one another through the use of websockets.
 Both the client and the engine can send and recieve messages.
+The engine is hosted on Render.

 ## Server -> Client Messages
 Below is the list of messages the server sends to the client for rendering: